hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 ## week 2 Key take aways
 * A matrix is a 2D array with multiple rows and columns
 * A vector is a 1D array.
-It can be thought of as a matrix with only one row or one column
+It can be _**thought of**_ as a matrix with only one row or one column.
+But there is no concept of rows and columns in this shape.
 * A scalar is just a single number — no rows, no columns.
 A scaler can be used to scale a vector or matrix (e.g., multiply every element by 2)